Alert Source Discuss

 PER_EMPTY_ACCOUNT_COST 25000

-We introduce a new EIP-2718 transaction, “set code transaction”, where the TransactionType is SET_CODE_TX_TYPE and the TransactionPayload is the RLP serialization of the following:
+A new EIP-2718 transaction known as the “set code transaction” is introduced, where the TransactionType is SET_CODE_TX_TYPE and the TransactionPayload is the RLP serialization of the following:

 authorization_list = [[chain_id, address, nonce, y_parity, r, s], ...]

 The fields chain_id, nonce, max_priority_fee_per_gas, max_fee_per_gas, gas_limit, destination, value, data, and access_list of the outer transaction follow the same semantics as EIP-4844.
-Note, this means a null destination is not valid.
+Note, this implies a null destination is not valid.

-The authorization_list is a list of tuples that store the address to code which the signer desires to execute in the context of their EOA.
+The authorization_list is a list of tuples that indicate what code the signer of each tuple desires to execute in the context of their EOA.
 The transaction is considered invalid if the length of authorization_list is zero.

 The transaction is also considered invalid when any field in an authorization tuple cannot fit within the following bounds: